toxicity1985/izberg-api-php/README.md

 ));
 ```

-This is useful when you want to link your api calls to a user, you will need it during an order process.
+This is useful when you want to link your API calls to a user, you will need it during an order process.

-##Ressources
+## Resources

-Basically, all ressources are handled the same way, using the 5 same generic methods
+Basically, all resources are handled the same way, using the 5 same generic methods

  * You have access to the following resources directly through the main **Izberg** object:
      * Address